ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 release-specific changes.
 The SRU process for ubuntu-advantage-tools will target any supported LTS releases as well as the most recent supported regular release (e.g. 19.10 Eoan).

--

-   -  Note::\*\* ubuntu-advantage-pro package is only intended for install on custom cloud "Ubuntu Pro" images, typical Canonical cloud images will \**NOT*\* have this package installed by default.
-It provides custom 'auto-attach' features for Ubuntu PRO images only and is inert non-PRO cloud images.

 One of the big drivers of Ubuntu Advantage support is extended support of (14.04) Trusty ubuntu-advantage-tools may also target trusty-updates.